variantstudios/wisdomwaysacupuncture.com/_services/nutritional-guidance.md

   share_image_path:
 ---

 Once you've had your initial consultation and I have diagnosed your condition, interested patients can then set up a nutrition consultation.
 This gives us time to discuss changes you can make in your diet to dramatically improve your health.
-I address nutrition from both the holistic western as well as the Chinese medical approaches discussed below.
-These changes will help you to recover from symptoms and in some cases might be necessary for your healing.
+I address nutrition from both the holistic western as well as the Chinese medical approaches discussed below. &nbsp;These changes will help you to recover from symptoms and in some cases might be necessary for your healing.

 ### 1) Functional/Holistic Nutrition Approach: